Frugal Living Friday: Giving Tuesday and the Heart of Generosity

 Here are a few season extension techniques to consider:

-3. Greenhouses or Hoop Houses For year-round gardening, a greenhouse or hoop house is a great investment.
+For year-round sustainable gardening, a greenhouse or hoop house is a great investment.
 These structures provide a protected environment where you can grow crops even in the dead of winter.
 While greenhouses can be more expensive, hoop houses are a budget-friendly alternative.
 Simply bend PVC pipes into an arch and cover them with plastic sheeting to create a temporary greenhouse for your plants.

 Another great way to enjoy year-round harvests is by planting perennial crops.
 Perennials are plants that come back year after year without needing to be replanted, which means less work for you and a more reliable harvest.